-(3) Includes \$3.8 million and \$13.7 million of non-cash stock-based sales incentive contra-revenue charges related to the Amazon Warrant (as defined in Note 14) for the three months ended March 31, 2022 and 2023, respectively.
+(3) Includes \$4.8 million and \$8.5 million of non-cash stock-based sales incentive contra-revenue charges related to the Amazon Warrant (as defined in Note 14) for the three and six months ended June 30, 2022, respectively.
+Includes \$13.9 million and \$27.7 million of non-cash stock-based sales incentive contra-revenue charges related to the Amazon Warrant (as defined in Note 14) for the three and six months ended June 30, 2023, respectively.

-- (4) The change in fair value of derivative instruments is related to the Company's commodity swap and customer fueling contracts.
-The amounts are classified as revenue because the Company's commodity swap contracts are used to economically offset the risk associated with the diesel-to-natural gas price spread resulting from customer fueling contracts under the Company's Zero Now truck financing program. - (5) Represents the federal alternative fuel excise tax credit that we refer to as AFTC.
-AFTC is available for vehicle fuel sales made through December 31, 2024. - (6) Our O&M services revenue represents sales from performance of O&M services.
+(4) The change in fair value of derivative instruments is related to the Company's commodity swap and customer fueling contracts.
+The amounts are classified as revenue because the Company's commodity swap contracts are used to economically offset the risk associated with the diesel-to-natural gas price spread resulting from customer fueling contracts under the Company's Zero Now truck financing program.

+(5) Represents the federal alternative fuel excise tax credit that we refer to as AFTC.
+AFTC is available for vehicle fuel sales made through December 31, 2024.

+(6) Our service revenue primarily represents sales from performance of O&M services.
 More information about our GGEs serviced in the periods relating to O&M services is included below under "Key Operating Data."
 Additionally, a discussion of service revenue is included below under "Results of Operations."